-The peaks of the Serra da Estrela – the highest mountains in Portugal – rise to the southwest of Guarda.
-The range is basically a high alpine plateau cut by valleys, from within which emanate two of the country’s greatest rivers, the Mondego and the Zêzere – the only rivers to begin and end in Portugal rather than crossing the border from Spain.
-The mountains – snowcapped in winter – soon impose themselves upon any approach, while the lower flanks on either side of the range reveal a patchwork of small villages that retain much charm.
-Some Portuguese come to the serra to ski in winter; many more clog the narrow roads in summer looking for picnic space, or wind in convoy up the mountain highway between Seia and Covilhã to park right on top of Torre, at 1993m, the country’s highest peak.
+The peaks of the Serra da Estrela are the highest mountains in Portugal, rising dramatically to the southwest of Guarda.
+The range is basically a high alpine plateau cut by valleys, from within which emanate two of the country’s greatest rivers, the Mondego and Zêzere – the only rivers to begin and end in Portugal rather than crossing the border from Spain.
+The mountains – snowcapped into late spring – soon impose themselves upon any approach, while the lower flanks on either side of the range reveal a patchwork of small villages that retain much charm.
+The odd Portuguese visitor comes to the serra to ski in winter; many more clog the narrow roads in summer looking for picnic space.
 A network of hiking trails covers the peaks and valleys, though relatively few people take to the paths to explore the region.

-The encompassing Parque Natural da Serra da Estrela (wwww.rt-serradaestrela.pt) covers around 1000 square kilometres, and stretches for around 55km from north to south and around 25km east–west at its widest point.
+Around 1000 square kilometres of the mountain range is protected as the Parque Natural da Serra da Estrela, which stretches for around 55km from north to south and around 25km east to west at its widest point.
 From the west, access is from the N17, through the small service towns of Seia or Gouveia and then on over the high mountain roads, deep into the park; the smaller western-flank villages of Linhares, Folgosinho and Loriga offer a prettier introduction to the mountain landscape.
-The valley town and spa of Manteigas, pretty much in the centre of the park, is the single best base for hiking and touring, while the ski industry – such as it is – centres on the road between Torre peak and Covilhã, south of Manteigas.
+The valley town and spa of Manteigas, pretty much in the centre of the park, is the single best base for hiking and touring, while the tiny ski industry – such as it is – centres on the road between 1993m Torre, the country’s highest peak, and Covilhã, south of Manteigas.
 Covilhã lies just outside the park proper, and is the only town of any size in the region.

 There’s no public transport further into the park from town, but with a car you can use Manteigas as a base to visit Torre, the glacial valley and ski fields, and the nearby villages.
 The town is on two of the official walking trails, but local routes are on the tough side since – south and west at least – you have to climb steep and far to get anywhere.
-There’s one easy circular walk to the Poço do Inferno waterfall.
-Most other routes are point-to-point, requiring a taxi ride out or back, though this is easily arranged.
+There’s one easy circular walk to the Poço do Inferno, though most other routes are point-to-point, requiring a taxi ride out or back, which can be easily arranged.

 Hiking in the Parque Natural